oKempi/oKempi/README.md

 - 📫You can find me on Discord under my name Kempi111
 - 🤔 If you have suggestions for my repos just try to DM me on Discord or put an Issue and pray🙏 that I will see it sometime
-- I am currently working on a To-Do app in Java (with GUI)
+- I am currently working on a To-Do app in Java (with GUI) private for now but soon could be public :D

 <br>
 <br>